0xsakthi/Python-Problems-For-Begginers/README.md

 6) change value celsius to fahrenheat
 7) how to calculate simple intrest ?
 8) swap the case
+9) swap two numbers
+10) circulates the values of n varriable

 ## Branching
 1) given-char-vowel-or-not.py